cilmi

 Laura Cilmi

-Laura Cilmi is the Senior Communications Director for the Alzheimer's Impact Movement (AIM) and the Senior Director Public Policy Marketing & Communications for the Alzheimer's Association.
+Laura Cilmi is the Vice President of Communications for the Alzheimer's Impact Movement (AIM) and the Vice President of Public Policy Marketing & Communications for the Alzheimer's Association.
 In her...

 Read Full Bio